hungchu0912/NAB-SmartChoice-Assignment/README.md

 For ease of developement, i'm using wiremock to set up mock service that acts as Tiki / Shopee / Lazada api (The response json is copied from real api)

 ### Data Collector
 Service to collect data from publisher (Tiki / Shopee / Lazada).
-When start service, it will consume api from publisher, do some transformation and save it to mysql database.
+When start service, it will scan the publisher_product_mapping table, then consume api from publisher based on the mapping records, do some transformation and save it to publisher_product_detail.

 This service using Spring Boot and Spring Batch framework.